 ETL tools can collect, read, and migrate data from multiple data structures and across different platforms, like a mainframe, server, etc. Also, ETL technology can identify “delta” changes as they occur, which enables ETL tools to copy only changed data without the need to perform full data refreshes.

-Moreover, ETL tools often include ready-to-use operations like filtering, reformatting, sorting, joining, merging, aggregation; they support transformation scheduling, version control, monitoring, and unified metadata management.
+Moreover, ETL tools often include ready-to-use operations like filtering, reformatting, sorting, joining, merging, and aggregation; they support transformation scheduling, version control, monitoring, and unified metadata management.

 Conclusion